 Tobias is an Associate Artist of Specifiq, and a founder director of Scaffold Shakespeare Company.

-Theatre as director includes: An Elizabethan Christmas (Hampton Court Palace), Dirty Promises (Hope Theatre – nominated for Best Director, Off West End awards), The Comedy of Errors (The Space), Beethoven’s Always Right and Never Rains but it Pours (Theatre503), The Stolen Inches (New Diorama), The Death of Norman Tortilla (Tristan Bates), Plays What Yew Wrote and Lost and Found (Saffron Walden Maze Festival).
+Theatre as director includes: An Elizabethan Christmas (Hampton Court Palace), Wet Bread (Brighton Fringe / Kings Head), Dirty Promises (Hope Theatre – nominated for Best Director, Off West End awards), The Comedy of Errors (The Space), Beethoven’s Always Right and Never Rains but it Pours (Theatre503), The Stolen Inches (New Diorama), The Death of Norman Tortilla (Tristan Bates).

 He has directed short plays and readings at the Arcola, Rich Mix, Southwark Playhouse, Tristan Bates, Old Red Lion and Theatre503.

-As Assistant Director: Encounters with the Past by Elizabeth Kuti (Hampton Court Palace), Valhalla by Paul Murphy, both directed by Jo McInnes (Theatre503); Our Ajax by Timberlake Wertenbaker, directed by David Mercatali (Southwark Playhouse).
+As Assistant Director: Powerplay by Sarah Dickenson, Encounters with the Past by Elizabeth Kuti (Hampton Court Palace), Valhalla by Paul Murphy (Theatre503), all directed by Jo McInnes; Romeo and Juliet (Shakespeare in the Squares) directed by Tatty Hennessey; Our Ajax by Timberlake Wertenbaker, directed by David Mercatali (Southwark Playhouse).

-Tom is the Artistic Director of SHEER DROP THEATRE – developing and producing new plays; and Associate Director at Hampton Court Palace for 2017.
+Tom is also Artistic Director of SHEER DROP THEATRE, developing and producing new plays.